 - Pre-heat oven to 350°F.

 - Heat olive oil over medium heat in a large pan.

 - Add butternut squash and chili powder and cook for 5-7 minutes, stirring occasionally.

 - Add ¼ cup of water, cover pan and cook for another 5-7 minutes, until squash is tender when poked with a fork.

 - Transfer butternut squash to a large bowl and mash with a potato masher or fork.

 - In the bottom of a 9X9 inch pan, pour ⅓ cup of the enchilada sauce, spreading to all corners of the pan.

 - Spread approximately ¼ cup of butternut squash on a large flour tortilla.
 Top with ¼ cup of maple pulled pork.

-- Roll the enchilada and place in the 9X9 inch pan.
+- Roll the enchilada and place seam side down in the baking pan.
 Repeat with 3 more tortillas.